 There is also a requirement to submit returns on a calendar quarterly basis where a person is registerable for other indirect taxes such as Insurance Premium Tax, Landfill Tax, Aggregates Levy and Climate Change Levy.

-Please contact TAA if there is in any doubt in your particular case about whether or not a disclosure has been made less than 12 months after the time when tax first became unpaid because of the failure.
+Please contact Tax Administration, Litigation and Advice (TALA) if there is in any doubt in your particular case about whether or not a disclosure has been made less than 12 months after the time when tax first became unpaid because of the failure.